deablosf/game-proposal/README.md

 #####Wednesday -

-*Set up UI: NPCs placement, stat placement, health bar, damage animation, status animation, choices and select function and animation (ALL DAY!)
+*Set up UI: NPCs placement, stat placement, health bar, damage animation, status animation, choices and selection functios and animations (ALL DAY!)

 #####Thursday -
 *Construct enemies and other NPCs (stats, images, onscreen pop-ups and interactions)

 ######Friday -
-*_DIALOG, DIALOG, DIALOG, DIALOG,  DIALOG,_ : Cause they have to spit hot fire!
+*_DIALOG, DIALOG, DIALOG, DIALOG, and DIALOG,_ : Cause they have to spit hot fire!

 ######Saturday -
 *Run through the game and fix EVERYTHING!

+#####Sunday -
+Give it to someone else to play, then fix **EVERYTHING** _again_.